Evaluating Newtonian Mechanics in Video Generative Models with Real Physical Systems: Physics-informed evaluation metrics

-\paragraph{Computing the Dynamical score.} In our context, we use PINNs to assess the physical plausibility of trajectories from generated videos by computing the normalized mean square error (NMSE) of the model-learned trajectory derived from real and generated videos.
-To normalize it into the range of $(0, 1)$, we inverse the error with $1$ indicating a maximal Dynamical score and $0$ indicating worse than constant function fit of the corresponding PINN.
-Dynamical score shows the difference between theoretical prediction from the ODEs and trajectory data.
-A higher Dynamical score implies higher physical plausibility.
-For more details, please see App.~\ref{app:pinns}.\looseness=-1
+\paragraph{Computing the Dynamical score} We use PINNs to assess the physical plausibility of trajectories from generated videos by computing the normalized mean square error (NMSE) of the model-learned trajectory derived from videos.
+We normalize by inverting the error, so $1$ marks the best dynamical score and $0$ a worse-than-constant PINN fit.
+As there is no explicit camera calibration that converts pixels to physical units, the absolute scale is unknown.
+PINNs, however, fit the functional form of the governing equations rather than absolute units.
+As a result, the Dynamical score is scale-invariant, as demonstrated in \app{app:scale-invariance}.
+Higher Dynamical scores therefore correspond to higher physical plausibility.
+Full implementation details and hyperparameters are provided in \app{app:pinns}.